 Counseling, psychotherapy, and psychological assessment are provided by advanced doctoral students in clinical psychology under the supervision of licensed clinical psychology faculty.
-Clients include children, adolescents, adults, the elderly, couples, and families.
+Clients include children, adolescents, adults, the elderly, and families.

 Our goal is to stay up-to-date on the current advances in the field of psychology and we use the latest knowledge on effective assessment practices and treatment interventions to provide our services.
 In addition, when you choose the UNCG Psychology Clinic, you benefit from the enrichment of a team-based treatment approach where your clinician receives intensive supervisory input from UNCG Clinical faculty, all of whom are Licensed Psychologists and Health Service Providers within the state of North Carolina.

 Dr. Kari M. Eddington received her Ph.D. from Indiana University in 2000 and completed a clinical internship at the University of Wisconsin Department of Psychiatry.
 She then worked at Duke University Medical Center as both a Research and Clinical Associate, including consultation work for the organ transplant teams.
 Dr. Eddington specializes in cognitive therapy; she is a Beck Institute Scholar, a Fellow with the Academy of Cognitive Therapy, and is a Certified Cognitive Therapist.
 She is also the author of two treatment books for depression in the Treatments That Work series on evidence-based therapies.
 Her research focuses on motivational aspects of depression and treatment process and outcome.
 She currently teaches the graduate course in adult assessment and supervises clinical graduate students who are completing an adult practicum rotation at the UNCG Psychology Clinic.